mr-lovalova/datapipeline/README.md

 ```

 `jerry.yaml` sits near the root of your workspace, while dataset-specific overrides still live in individual `runs/*.yaml` as needed.

+### Configuration Resolution Order

+Defaults are layered so you can set global preferences once, keep dataset/run
+files focused on per-project behavior, and still override anything from the CLI.
+For both `jerry serve` and `jerry build`, options are merged in the following
+order (highest precedence first):

+1. **CLI flags** – anything you pass on the command line always wins, even if a
+   value is already specified elsewhere.
+2. **Project run/build files** – `run.yaml` (or the selected file under
+   `project.paths.run`) supplies serve defaults; artifact declarations referenced
+   via `project.paths.build` do the same for `jerry build`.
+These only apply to
+   the dataset that owns the config directory.
+3. **`jerry.yaml` command blocks** – settings under `jerry.serve` and
+   `jerry.build` provide workspace-wide defaults for their respective commands.
+4. **`jerry.yaml.shared`** – shared fallbacks for visuals/progress/log-level
+   style settings that apply to every command when a more specific value is not
+   defined.
+5. **Built-in defaults** – the runtime’s hard-coded values used when nothing else
+   sets an option.

+This hierarchy lets you push opinionated defaults up to the workspace (so every
+project or dataset behaves consistently) while still giving each dataset and
+every CLI invocation the ability to tighten or override behaviors.

 ### `config/sources/<alias>.yaml`